kiSmetZz28/CESAL/README.md

 ### Step 2 — Obtain the BAT and Q-BAT models

-Detection needs two sets of models: the **BAT** ensemble (81 full-precision EM-AT models per dataset, the cloud tier) and the quantized **Q-BAT** models exported to ExecuTorch `.pte` (the edge tier).
-Produce them either way — Step 3 onwards is identical.
+Both tiers are ensembles of the same base learner, **EM-AT**, trained over a 3×3×3×3 hyperparameter grid.
+The cloud tier, **BAT**, uses all 81 trained models at full precision.
+The edge tier, **Q-BAT**, keeps **3** of those learners, quantizes them (8-bit activations, 4-bit weights) and exports each as an ExecuTorch `.pte` program.
+Q-BAT is therefore a separate, smaller ensemble built from the same checkpoints — not a quantized copy of the 81-model BAT.
+Obtain them either way below; Step 3 onwards is identical.

 **Option A — train them (the full lifecycle).** Train the ensemble, then quantize and export it: